ScratchEverywhere/ScratchEverywhere/README.md

 #### Docker

 The recommended way to compile Scratch Everywhere! is with Docker.

+We have written a step-by-step guide with pictures (for Windows) that explains the build process very simply, you can find it here: https://ScratchEverywhere.github.io/docker
 To compile with Docker all you need installed is Docker and Buildx.

 -   To compile for the **3DS**, run `docker build -f docker/Dockerfile.3ds --target exporter -o . .`.